How to Get the Best Deal on Appliances

 When comparing prices, take into account fees for delivery, haul-away, and installation.

 Some stores include fees for delivery, hauling away old appliances, and installation in the price of the appliance; some charge a flat fee for delivery and installation; and some charge separate fees for each service.
-Some retailers charge considerably steep fees for these services, quickly turning a seemingly good deal into a not-so-good one.
+Some retailers levy steep fees for these services, quickly turning a seemingly good deal into a not-so-good one.
 For example, some stores quoted our shoppers prices of $250 or more to install dishwashers and $200 or more to install gas ranges.